elastisys/compliantkubernetes/docs/adr/0041-encryption-at-rest.md

 However, in our opinion, it is a nice-to-have addition for servers, which are supposed to be in a physically protected and secure data-center, with the disks being safely disposed.
 The same should be true if the Infrastructure Provideroffers object storage - the disks comprising the storage layer should be nicely tucked away deep inside a secure data-center.

-Anyhow, we are sometimes asked by application developers on why we don't simply do full-disk encryption at the VM level, using something like [cryptsetup](https://linux.die.net/man/8/cryptsetup), or why we don't always encrypt data before it is shipped to object storage.
+Anyhow, we are sometimes asked by Application Developers on why we don't simply do full-disk encryption at the VM level, using something like [cryptsetup](https://linux.die.net/man/8/cryptsetup), or why we don't always encrypt data before it is shipped to object storage.
-Furthermore, some application developers require that _all_ data is encrypted-at-rest.
+Furthermore, some Application Developers require that _all_ data is encrypted-at-rest.
 How should we in Compliant Kubernetes handle encryption-at-rest both for VMs and object storage?

 ## Decision Drivers